Star formation concentration as a tracer of environmental quenching in action: a study of the Eagle and C-Eagle simulations: Quenching of satellite galaxies across cosmic time

 To study how environment affects the sSFR and the $C$-index of satellite galaxies, we focus on the sSFR and $C$-index changes in the time since the galaxies first became satellites ($t_\mathrm{last-central}$).
 We calculate these changes between $t_\mathrm{last-central}$ and the last time a measurement of $C$-index was possible, which happens when galaxies have a $\rm log_{10}(sSFR/yr^{-1}) \ge -11.25$ - we refer to this time as last-measurement in equations below.
 The changes in sSFR and $C$-index are defined in the following way:

 and

 respectively. $\delta C$-index is greater when galaxies become more concentrated.
 Fig.~\ref{fig:dssfrvsdcindex} shows the $\delta$sSFR as a function of $\delta C$-index for satellites at $z=0-1$.
 A clear correlation between $\delta$sSFR and $\delta C$-index emerges at $z\lesssim 0.7$ for HMGs, and $z\lesssim 0.5$ for IMGs.
 For LMGs a weak correlation is only seen at $z=0$.
 By $z=1$ there is no correlation between $\delta$sSFR and $\delta C$-index.
-We inspected this correlation up $z=2$ (not shown here) and found similar behaviors to that seen for satellites at $z=1$. {In principle, at high redshift, the small $\delta C$-index can also be interpreted as galaxy star-formation activity being fairly recent, making it hard to trace the past and current star formation.
+We inspected this correlation up $z=2$ (not shown here) and found similar behaviours to that seen for satellites at $z=1$. {In principle, at high redshift, the small $\delta C$-index can also be interpreted as galaxy star-formation activity being fairly recent, making it hard to trace the past and current star formation.
 However, we show below that the sSFR radial profiles show this is not the case, and that quenching is truly acting differently at high redshift compared to low redshift. } The results above indicate that $C$-index can be used as a proxy for ``outside-in'' quenching only in some environments and cosmic times.
-The emergence of a correlation between $\delta$sSFR and $\delta C$-index appears to be related to the existence of a sizeable population of satellite galaxies that have been satellites for $\gtrsim 4$~Gyr (red points in Fig.~\ref{fig:dssfrvsdcindex}).
-The question becomes whether satellite galaxies quench in an outside-in fashion only towards low redshift, and/or whether a combination of outside-in and inside-out quenching is taking place in high redshift satellites so the use of $C$-index as a proxy for quenching becomes limited.
+The emergence of a correlation between $\delta$sSFR and $\delta C$-index appears to be related to the existence of a sizeable population of satellite galaxies that have been satellites for $\gtrsim 4$~Gyr (red points in Fig.~\ref{fig:dssfrvsdcindex}). {Apart from the above trends in IMGs and HMGs, there are some galaxies in LMGs at $z<0.5$ having both decreased sSFR and increased $C$-index.
+Those galaxies fell in the current host a long time ago (> 4 Gyr) and tend to have smaller $R_{\rm closest-approach}$ compared to satellites in those same LMGs that do not display a correlation between $\delta$sSFR and $\delta C$-index.
+We think these features are more indicative of tidal interactions with the central galaxy of the groups.
+In fact, \citet[]{Marasco2016} analysed the H\textsc{i} morphology of galaxies in {\sc Eagle} to understand which environmental processes could be affecting them and concluded that tidal stripping becomes increasingly important relative to ram-pressure as the halo mass decreases and as the galaxies are closer to the centre of the halo.
+Our results appear to be consistent with this picture.} The question becomes whether satellite galaxies quench in an outside-in fashion only towards low redshift, and/or whether a combination of outside-in and inside-out quenching is taking place in high redshift satellites so the use of $C$-index as a proxy for quenching becomes limited.